gulfaniputra/traffic-jam-app/README.md

 ## About

-This project is the MVP for the Balikpapan Traffic Jam Web App.
+This project is a Balikpapan Traffic Jam Web App.
 It provides:

 - Live traffic visualization for Balikpapan using the Google Maps JavaScript API.
 - Insights tab showing the top 5 most congested roads/areas.
 - Responsive, Nordic-inspired UI.
-- Convex backend for caching and insights.
+- ~~Convex backend for caching and insights.~~

-Only MVP/Phase 1 features from the PRD are implemented.
-No Phase 2 or future features are included.
+- Containerized Node.js backend with GraphQL for caching and insights.

 ## Description